 How to Track Hashtag Performance for Higher Engagement (Most Users Skip This)

-This is where most users miss the mark.
 You can’t improve your hashtag strategy if you’re not tracking what’s working.
-Don’t assume — measure.
-Here’s how to do it right:
+Here’s how to track performance effectively:

 1. Use Instagram Insights